Guides

 See a play

-Before they disappear from Dublin stages on March 16, book your ticket to see John B Keane's Sive in the Gaiety Theatre or, if you're a fan of the opera, head to the Bord Gáis Energy Theatre for a performance of Richard Strauss' Salome by the Irish National Opera.
+Before they disappear from Dublin stages on March 15, book your ticket to see Jez Butterworth's The Ferryman in the Gaiety Theatre or head to the Bord Gáis Energy Theatre for a performance of the Broadway classic Chicago.

 For a matinée over the holiday weekend, head to the lunchtime theatre at Bewley's Café on Grafton Street.
-Lady Gregory's The Rising of the Moon will be performed daily Monday-Saturday at 1pm until April 6, with a special evening performance on March 21.
+Nancy Harris' No Romance: A Desperate Business will be performed daily (except Sundays) at 1pm from February 24 to March 15, with a special evening performance on March 7.

 Go to a gig